yzrobot/learning_loam/README.md

 	 </node>
 - Compile & run in normal mode
 - A new gdb windows opens.
 You can use gdb tools (add breakpoint, display variable..)
-- Write run to run the node
+- Write run

-for more informations using gdb : http://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20Nodes%20in%20Valgrind%20or%20GDB

 ### Valgrind

 use valgrind just for finding memory leaks and array overflows to enable Valgring, use the same way as gdb.
 Just change prefix : launch-prefix="valgrind"

+for more informations using gdb or Valgrind : http://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20Nodes%20in%20Valgrind%20or%20GDB

 ## How to debug using Qt (currently not working)